aicis/fresco/doc/source/intro.rst

   and components that allows protocol suites to be developed with minimal effort.
 Once you have developed your protocol suite, you immediately get the benefit that many existing applications (and tests) can run on top of your new suite.

-..
-Not really sure about the last two points...

 * **Open and flexible design**.
 FRESCO provides great freedom regarding the way you implement your applications and protocol suites.
 Applications can, e.g., be specified in Java, or as a textual